autoplot/documentation/javadoc/org/das2/datum/format/LatinPrefixDatumFormatter.md

+# org.das2.datum.format.LatinPrefixDatumFormatter

-# org.das2.datum.format.LatinPrefixDatumFormatterFormats Datums using K and M, etc labels and a specified precision.
+Formats Datums using K and M, etc labels and a specified precision.

-LatinPrefixDatumFormatter( int digits )
+# LatinPrefixDatumFormatter( int digits )

 ***